 My dad once told me that "we rebuild, together."

 If you're all about that, the next best thing you can do is click on this link to get my Hope Letters sent to your inbox.
-You'll usually only hear from me on Tuesdays -- more if something is time-sensitive or too helpful not to share.
+You'll only hear from me every now and then when something is time-sensitive or just too helpful not to share.

 As soon as you sign up, you'll get your first exclusive (and free) treat: the Healing Brave Manifesto: 5 Ways You’re Amazing Because of How You Carry On, a digital devotion that'll help you fall better and heal better.